yingkong/Getting-and-Cleaning-Data/README.md

 This repository includes the following files:

 * run_analysis.R - The script to get and clean data.
-The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+  Run the script in working directory.
+The Samsung data folder /UCI HAR Dataset/ should be in working directory too.

 * AverageDataSet.txt - The output tidy dataset created by the script.